cxleb0/Velociraptor-Incident-Response-Lab/README.md

 # Incident Response Walkthrough

 This project documents an end-to-end incident response scenario I carried out using **Velociraptor**.
-The goal was to simulate a malicious persistence attempt, detect it, and walk through the full response cycle.
+The goal was to execute a complete incident response scenario, in response to a simulated malicious persistence attempt.

 ---

 ## 🛠 Preparation
-- I set up and configured my lab environment with Velociraptors Client-Server deployment.
+- Set up and configured my lab environment with Velociraptor's Client-Server deployment.
-- I have a machine runnning Ubuntu server where Velociraptor is hosted.
+- Hosted Velociraptor on my Ubuntu server.
-- Once set up and configured, I accessed the admin panel and deployed the client, which is a virtual machine running Kali Linux.
+- Deployed the client on a Kali Linux VM and connected it to the server.
-- I captured screenshots of the Velociraptor admin panel and conneced client list to show the baseline state before any malicious activity.
+- I captured screenshots of the Velociraptor admin panel and conneced client list to show the baseline state before malicious activity.
 ![admindashboard](https://github.com/user-attachments/assets/50cd2fac-881e-423a-9e49-6e91e9893e24)
 ![clientsearch](https://github.com/user-attachments/assets/574f0ce8-91d6-446c-a205-a28fefa94c10)